-The aim of this Regulation is to enable citizens to have the various related procedures handled by the courts of the same Member State.
-To this end, the Regulation is designed to ensure that the rules to determine the jurisdiction of the courts called on to deal with the property aspects of registered partnerships are in line with existing rules in other Union instruments and, in particular, to concentrate jurisdiction over the property regime in the Member State whose courts are handling the succession of a partner or the dissolution or annulment of the registered partnership.
+The aim of this Regulation is to enable citizens to have their various related procedures handled by the courts of the same Member State.
+To this end, the Regulation seeks to ensure that the rules to determine the jurisdiction of the courts called on to deal with the property aspects of marriages are in line with existing rules in other Union instruments and, in particular, to concentrate jurisdiction on the matrimonial property regime in the Member State whose courts are handling the succession of a spouse or the divorce, legal separation or marriage annulment.

-To ensure that, in the event of the death of one of the partners, the competent court can handle both the succession of the deceased partner and the liquidation of the property of the registered partnership, this article provides that the court having jurisdiction for the succession according to the rules laid down in Regulation (EU) No 650/2012 should also have jurisdiction to rule on the liquidation of the property regime of the registered partnership linked to the succession.
+To ensure that, in the event of the death of one of the spouses, the competent court can handle both the succession of the deceased spouse and the liquidation of the matrimonial property regime, this article provides that the court having jurisdiction for the succession according to the rules laid down in Regulation (EU) No 650/2012 should also have jurisdiction to rule on the liquidation of the matrimonial property regime linked to the succession.

-Similarly, the court of a Member State dealing with the dissolution or annulment of a registered partnership should also rule, if the partners agree, on the liquidation of the property of the registered partnership arising from the dissolution or annulment of the registered partnership.
+Similarly, the court with jurisdiction for divorce proceedings, legal separation or marriage annulment in accordance with Regulation (EC) 2201/2003 should also rule, in some instances if the spouses agree, on the liquidation of the matrimonial property regime arising from the divorce, legal separation or marriage annulment.